fransimo/fransimo_info/content/docs/presence/tameana/index.en.md

 title: "Tameana"
 date: "2024-06-29"
 author: "Fran Simó"
-description: "What is Tameana and how a session works"
+description: "What is Tameana and how a session works?"
 categories:
   - presence
 tags: